iifawzi/transactions-backend/README.md

 # Transactions
 Time is money, save both.

 ## Goal
-This is an implementation of a simple backend system, to save time, money of the future improvements!
+This is an implementation of a simple backend system, to save thetime and the money of the future improvements!
 Building a system following the Domain driven design techniques might take some time at first, but you couldn't imagine how this can help you in the future! because what really matters is not the framework or the database we're currently using, but the use cases.
 The logic that makes